 in the Philosophy of the Sciences and the Humanities, 48, (1996).(reprint)

-Review of Lionel Caplan, 'Warrior Gentlemen'.
-Bulletin of School
+of Lionel Caplan, 'Warrior Gentlemen'.
+Bulletin of School of Oriental

-'Identity and Change among the Gurungs (Tamu-mai) of Central Nepal'
+and Change among the Gurungs (Tamu-mai) of Central Nepal' in ed.
+David

-in ed.
-David Gellner et al. Nationalism and Ethnicity in a Hindu
+Gellner et al. Nationalism and Ethnicity in a Hindu Kingdom (Harwood,

-THE SAVAGE WARS OF PEACE; ENGLAND, JAPAN AND THE MALTHUSIAN TRAP
+SAVAGE WARS OF PEACE; ENGLAND, JAPAN AND THE MALTHUSIAN TRAP (Blackwell,

-'Gurung Buildings' in ed.
-Paul Oliver, Encyclopedia of Vernacular
+Buildings' in ed.
+Paul Oliver, Encyclopedia of Vernacular Architecture

 and the Riddle of the World' in Interdisciplinary Cultural Studies

-'The Meaning of the Comparative Method', (in Japanese, trans.
-Prof.
+Meaning of the Comparative Method', (in Japanese, trans.
+Prof. Toshiko

-'The mystery of property: inheritance and industrialization in England
+mystery of property: inheritance and industrialization in England and

 tradition (Cambridge U.P.
 1998), 104-123.